Last.fm: Audioscrobbler and Last.fm (2002–2006)

 An update to the site was implemented on 14 July 2006, which introduced a new software application for playing Last.fm radio streams and logging tracks played with other media players.
-Other changes included improvements to the friends system, updating it to require a two-way friendship, the addition of the Last.fm "Dashboard" where users can view relevant information for their profiles on a single page, expanded options for purchasing music from online retailers, and a new visual design for the website (including an optional black colour scheme).
+Other changes included improvements to the friends system, requiring a two-way friendship, and the addition of the last.fm "Dashboard" where users can view relevant information for their profiles on a single page, expanded options for purchasing music from online retailers, and a new visual design for the website (including an optional black colour scheme).

-The site began expanding its language offerings on 15 July 2006, starting with a Japanese version.
-Currently, the site is available in German, Spanish, French, Italian, Polish, Portuguese, Swedish, Russian, Turkish, and Simplified Chinese.
 In late 2006, Last.fm won the award for Best Community Music Site at the BT Digital Music Awards held in October.
 Last.fm also partnered with EMI on the Tuneglue-Audiomap project.
 In January 2007, Last.fm was nominated for Best Website at the NME Awards.